Sakshii-27/vigilo/README.md

 **Tired of drowning in endless paperwork and chasing compliance deadlines?**
 Vigilo is here to change that.
 No more missed deadlines.
 No surprise penalties.
 Just seamless, automated compliance.

 Vigilo is an agentic AI compliance assistant that continuously monitors official regulatory sources (e.g., FSSAI, SEBI, IT Acts) and draft bills, interprets changes in plain language, and maps them to your company’s real context using RAG and vector matching.
-It generates clear action items and checklists, triggers automated workflows via your existing systems (ERP/HR/Finance/Email/Slack), and maintains an audit-ready evidence trail.
+It generates clear action items and checklists, triggers automated workflows via your existing systems, and maintains an audit-ready evidence trail.
 A customizable dashboard highlights risk, impact, and deadlines so teams catch changes early and stay compliant in real time.

 ## Key Features

 1. **Proactive Regulation Scanning**

-   - Monitors government portals, draft bills, and regulatory bodies (India & global).
+   - Vigilo monitors portals like RBI, SEBI, FSSAI, IRDAI, and more — delivering real-time, company-specific compliance updates from draft bills and regulatory bodies.
    - Notifies companies of upcoming changes before enforcement deadlines.

 2. **AI-Powered Summarisation & Interpretation**